Solving the strong CP problem in string-inspired theories with modular invariance: Introduction

 Modular invariance and supersymmetry are motivated by super-string compactifications.
 However, in this context the light quarks that appear in the effective field theory below the string scale tend to have mostly {\em positive} modular charges.
 The difference with QFT arises because the heavy quarks in towers of string modes fill modular representations with infinite dimension, transforming into each other under modular transformations, rather than having a few components with definite modular weights.

 We here generalise the modular solution to the strong CP problem to the effective field theories motivated by strings, with non-negative modular weights, and where integrating out the string modes leads to non-trivial gauge kinetic functions $f_{1,2,3}(\tau)$ of various moduli fields $\tau$ for the three factors in the SM gauge group $G = {\rm SU}(3)\otimes\,{\rm SU}(2)\otimes\,{\rm U}(1)$.
-It was discovered that, in a class of simpler string compactifications that respect a full modular ${\rm SL}(2,\mathbb{Z})$ invariance, the string-theory gauge kinetic functions $f_{1,2,3}(\tau)$ can be univocally derived from QFT consistency arguments, knowing the modular charges of the particles appearing in the QFT below the string scale, together with the assumption that singularities only appear in de-compactification limits such as $\tau\to i \infty$~\cite{Kaplunovsky:1995jw}.
-While our solution to the strong CP problem can be more general, we focus on this context.\footnote{For further works on the solutions to the strong CP problem based on spontaneous CP violation, see e.g.~\cite{1307.0710,1412.3805,1506.05433,2105.09122,2106.09108,2406.01260,2407.14585}}
+It was discovered that, in a class of simple string compactifications that respect a full modular ${\rm SL}(2,\mathbb{Z})$ invariance, the string-theory gauge kinetic functions $f_{1,2,3}(\tau)$ can be univocally derived from QFT consistency arguments, knowing the modular charges of the particles appearing in the QFT below the string scale, together with the assumption that singularities only appear in de-compactification limits such as $\tau\to i \infty$~\cite{Kaplunovsky:1995jw}.
+While our solution to the strong CP problem can be more general, we focus on this context.\footnote{For further works on the solutions to the strong CP problem based on spontaneous CP violation, see e.g.~\cite{1307.0710,1412.3805,1506.05433,2105.09122,2106.09108,2406.01260,2407.14585,2407.18161,2408.12146,2505.05142}.
+See~\cite{2405.18813} for a discussion of how CP can be spontaneously broken in string compactifications. }

 We try briefly outlining the mechanism in this introduction.
 We use standard notations, precisely defined later in section~\ref{sec:th}.
 The strong CP problem consists in explaining why the physical combination, invariant under rephasing of fermion fields, \beq\bar\theta=\theta_3+\arg\det m_q\eeq is small while the CKM phase is large, despite that they both arise from quark mass matrices $m_q$.
 Assuming that Higgs doublets $H_{u,d}$ acquire CP-conserving vacuum expectation values, the phase of quark masses is related to the more fundamental Yukawa matrices as $\arg\det m_q=\arg(\det Y_u\det Y_d)$.
 Furthermore, in a supersymmetric theory, the theta angles are given by the imaginary part of the gauge kinetic functions, as $\theta_3 =-8\pi^2\Im f_3$.
 Here $f_3$ is the gauge kinetic function of the SU(3) gauge group; $Y_{u,d}$ are the matrices of the Yukawa couplings in the up and down quark sector; we collectively denote as $\tau$ the moduli, described as chiral super-fields.
 As long as supersymmetry is exact, $\bar\theta$ does not depend on the K\"ahler potential and can be extracted from the part of the supersymmetric Lagrangian that has an analytic dependence on the chiral superfields.
 The physical combination $\bar\theta$ generalises into a physical combination of super-fields, invariant under rephasings of chiral super-fields